alexanderson321/missing-render-frame-detector/README.md

 ## What It Does
 This script verifies that the renders in a selected folder are complete.
-It checks for gaps in the frame sequence numbering and outputs a list of the missing frames, if it detects any.
+It checks for gaps in the frame numbering and outputs a list of the missing frames, if it detects any.

 ## Pipeline Context